Advantages of Whole Life Insurance You’re Not Supposed to Know

 Advantage #3: Unlimited Access for Your Lifetime Cash Needs

-The great thing about cash value is that is is very liquid.
+The great thing about cash value is that it is very liquid.
 You can use your cash value through loans or withdrawals, and in either case, the life insurance company has a contractual obligation to give you the cash.

 If you have $50K of cash value, you can request a $50K loan.
 Then they’ll give you $50K of their money, secured against your cash value.

-The best thing about this is that a whole life insurance policy loan doesn’t have any stipulations or requirements for what you’ll use it for or whether you deserve it or how and when you’ll repay.
+The best thing about this is that a whole life insurance policy loan doesn’t have any stipulations or requirements for what you’ll use it for, or whether you deserve it, or how and when you’ll repay.
 This means you can take a loan at any time, for any reason, without a cumbersome, time-consuming qualification process.
 And while it does accrue interest, you can pay it back over any period of time.

 And, you can also take your money out directly through withdrawals.
 In that case, you wouldn’t be able to put the money back, and you would pay tax on anything you withdraw above the amount you’ve paid in.